José Andrés Martínez: Philadelphia Union

+Corinthians

+In August 2024, Martínez signed with Corinthians competing in Brazil's Série A for a transfer fee reported up to $2,000,000.

 International career

 Martinez received his first official call up to the Venezuela national team in October 2020.
 He represented the senior Venezuela national team in a 3–1 2022 FIFA World Cup qualification loss to Bolivia on 3 June 2021.